 - Develop a relationship with an employer through work experience, and then get hired as an SSA

-The Industry Training Authority (ITA) manages over one hundred apprenticeable and Red Seal trades.
-To explore these trades, visit the ITA website.
+Skilled Trades BC manages over one hundred apprenticeable and Red Seal trades.
+To explore these trades, visit the Skilled Trades BC website.

-For more information drop by your school Career Centre and discuss your options with your school Career teacher or Career Centre Coordinator.
+Visit your school Career Centre to discuss your options with your Career Teacher or Career Centre Coordinator.